 If security solutions duplicate functionality, does that mean your organisation can forego one for the other?
 The answer, of course, depends on the criticality of functionality.
 But three areas where you cannot swap out one solution for another are EDR, SIEM, and ATP.

-We’re talking about Endpoint Detection and Response, Security Information and Event Monitoring, and Advanced Threat Protection – three stalwarts of the most effective security stacks today.
+We’re talking about Endpoint Detection and Response (EDR), Security Information and Event Monitoring (SIEM), and Advanced Threat Protection (ATM) – three stalwarts of the most effective security stacks today.

-In this guide, we explain the differences between EDR, SIEM, and ATP, and why consolidating the various technologies within a Security Operations Centre may be an effective approach for your business.
+In this guide, we explain the differences between EDR, SIEM and ATP, their features, and why consolidating the various technologies within a Security Operations Centre may be an effective approach for your business.

 - What is Endpoint Detection Response in cybersecurity?

 - EDR vs SIEM – what is the difference?

 - What is the difference between EDR and ATP?

 - What is the difference between EDR and antivirus installed on hardware?